rancher/docs/content/os/v1.x/en/installation/configuration/disable-access-to-system/_index.md

 _Available as of v1.5_

-In RancherOS, you can set `rancher.password` as a kernel parameter and `auto-login`, but there may be some cases where we want to disable both of these options.
+In RancherOS, you can set `rancher.password` as a kernel parameter and `auto-login` to be enabled, but there may be some cases where we want to disable both of these options.
 Both of these options can be disabled in the cloud-config or as part of a `ros` command.

 ### How to Disabling Options